 One of the reasons that I wanted to join a trust such as the Inspiration Trust was for my own personal development, it is much easier for a cluster of schools to access high quality CPD with the key figures in education than a standalone school.
 I am a complete curriculum geek and an avid bookworm and so to work for a trust that has gathered together fellow curriculum obsessives is a fantastic opportunity for me and I feel like I am constantly learning and developing.

 Which specific aspects of the Inspiration Trust’s CPD offer had the most impact on you?

-I am new to the Inspiration Trust, although early days but I was hugely impressed by the CPD menu that is open to us.
+I am new to the Inspiration Trust, although early days I am hugely impressed by the CPD menu that is open to us.
 Mary Myatt has been a huge influence and I am looking forward to her CPD session next year on curriculum development.
-I am also a believer in clear behaviour policies and so to have the opportunity to listen to Tom Bennett whilst I am reading his new book is great.
+I am also a believer in clear behaviour policies so to have the opportunity to listen to Tom Bennett whilst I am reading his new book is great.
 Finally, I am also looking forward to listening to Dawn Cox, a fellow RE teacher, talk about memory research.

 What would you say to someone considering applying for a job within the Inspiration Trust?

 I would tell them to get the application filled in quickly!
 It is great to be part of a trust that invests in their staff, giving them opportunities and the time needed to grow which in turn benefits the students in our care.

 Where do you see yourself in the Inspiration Trust in five years?